Arkansas River: In history

 In 1819, the Adams–Onís Treaty set the Arkansas as part of the frontier between the United States and Spanish Mexico.
 This continued until the United States annexed Texas after the Mexican–American War, in 1846.
-The treaty was made shortly after "Old Settler" Cherokee were pushed out of Texas and moved to near what became known as Webbers Falls on the Arkansas River.
+The treaty was made shortly after the "Old Settler" Cherokee were pushed out of Texas and moved near what became known as Webbers Falls on the Arkansas River.
 They planned to reunite with the Cherokee who had moved there on the Trail of Tears in 1839.
 That area, then part of Arkansas Territory, would become Indian Territory and later Oklahoma.

-This area had long been traditional territory of the Osage.
+This area had long been the traditional territory of the Osage.
 They resisted the new Native Americans moving in with armed conflict.
 The US encouraged a peace treaty made in 1828 but the territory issue was still unresolved by the time thousands of additional Cherokee refugees moved to the area during the Trail of Tears.

 By the time Fort Smith was established in 1817, larger capacity watercraft became available to transport goods up and down the Arkansas.
 These included flatboats (bateaus) and keelboats.
-Along with the pirogues, they transported piles of deer, bear, otter, beaver and buffalo skins up and down the river.
-Agricultural products such as corn, rice, dried peaches, beans, peanuts, snake root, sarsaparilla, and ginseng had grown in economic importance.
+Along with the pirogues, they transported piles of deer, bear, otter, beaver, and buffalo skins up and down the river.
+Agricultural products such as corn, rice, dried peaches, beans, peanuts, snakeroot, sarsaparilla, and ginseng had grown in economic importance.

 On March 31, 1820, the Comet became the first steamboat to successfully navigate part of the Arkansas River, reaching a place called Arkansas Post, about 60 miles above the confluence of the Arkansas and the Mississippi rivers.
 In mid-April 1822, the Robert Thompson, towing a keelboat, was the first steamboat to navigate the Arkansas as far as Fort Smith.
 For five years, Fort Smith was known as the head of navigation for steamboats on the river.
-It lost the title to Fort Gibson in April 1832, when three steamboats, Velocipede, Scioto and Catawba, all arrived at Fort Gibson later that month.
+It lost the title to Fort Gibson in April 1832, when three steamboats, Velocipede, Scioto, and Catawba, all arrived at Fort Gibson later that month.

 Later, the Santa Fe Trail followed the Arkansas through much of Kansas, picking it up near Great Bend and continuing through to La Junta, Colorado.
 Some users elected to take the challenging Cimarron Cutoff starting at Cimarron, Kansas.